megaloss/Text-generator/README.md

 # Text-generator
-Generate text using some book as a source
+Generate text using some book as a source.
+Code is based on NLTK Python module.